Pyxis: A ground-based demonstrator for formation-flying optical interferometry

 The system response between the lower and upper platform was physically tested, by applying a sinusoidal frequency sweep between 0 and 75~Hz using the motors in each axis (X, Y, Z), and recording the data from a set of three 3-axis accelerometers placed on the vibration-isolated platform.
 The accelerometer readings were bias-corrected and transformed into body-frame accelerations, before being Fourier transformed to find the peak amplitude for the given test frequency.
-The transmissibility -- the ratio of lower platform (input) to upper platform (output) amplitudes -- is plotted for all six axes of motion in Figure \ref{fig:resonance} in both a linear and logarithmic scale.
+The transmissibility -- the ratio of \red{upper platform (output) to lower platform (input)} amplitudes -- is plotted for all \red{three translational} axes of motion in Figure \ref{fig:resonance}.
 Between 1-15~Hz, these results largely agree with the simulation, showing peaks close to where they were expected for horizontal (X/Y) and vertical (Z) inputs, and significantly higher gain in the vertical direction.
 Unlike the theoretical plot, however, we do see some amplification of frequencies around 20-30~Hz in all three axes.
 These resonances are likely due to the coupling of the full system to the springs, and while the addition of a counterweight was able to suppress these resonances they were not able to be removed completely.
-Beyond 30~Hz, once again the springs attenuate to below unity gain.
+Beyond \red{$\sim$30-40~Hz}, once again the springs attenuate to below unity gain.

 It is clear from both model and test results that the vibration-isolators alone are insufficient to attenuate vibration to the required levels over the full range of frequencies.
-However, given their good performance at very high ($>$100~Hz) frequencies, it is expected that an active control system will be able to handle the lower frequency vibrations, discussed further in Section \ref{sec:control}.
+However, given their good performance at high (\red{$>$40~Hz}) frequencies, it is expected that an active control system will be able to handle the lower frequency vibrations, discussed further in Section \ref{sec:control}.